How Patient Management Software Optimizes Patient Flow?

 Automated Care Coordination

 Efficiency is the first benefit.
 Doctors and nurses have a finite number of hours in the day which must somehow be spread over all of their responsibilities, including patients.
-Many of the practices involved in patient care are unnecessarily time consuming and linear.
+Many of the practices involved in patient care are unnecessarily time-consuming and linear.

 By linear, we simply mean that these are tasks that healthcare providers can only do for one patient at a time.
 Phone calls and emails are an important form of communication between doctors and their patients, but a combination of no-shows, call drops and scheduling make them difficult to coordinate efficiently.
 Also, if patient communication can be fully automated through patient management and engagement platforms at the same time increasing patient satisfaction why to do it through the traditional channels anymore?

 Care practices that can be automated, such as patient education, dietary or medication reminders, forms and questionnaires (pre-assessment, PROMs, PREMs) collection, patient reporting and appointment scheduling can all be automated.
-This not only saves time for healthcare professionals, but gives patients agency in their own care and the ability to reach out when they need to.
+This not only saves time for healthcare professionals but gives patients agency in their own care and the ability to reach out when they need to.

 Remote patient monitoring

 Accessibility is a key concern that patient management software looks to address.
-Mobility may be an issue for many patients in need of care, and the cost of travelling unnecessarily may be prohibitive to others.
+Mobility may be an issue for many patients in need of care, and the cost of traveling unnecessarily may be prohibitive to others.

 Remote monitoring means patients have access to care and management from home.
 The tools that facilitate this include online data collection channels like surveys and questionnaires, as well as scheduled pain or other VAS measurements collection and reporting to the care team.
 Today’s advanced patient management and care coordination softwares such the BuddyCare Platform can provide 360 degrees view over all digitally supported patients care pathways and activities.
 The software provides attention notification when identifying there is a patient whose engagement is declining.
 The patient communication process and care coordination process is otherwise fully automated and care team only need to react if they receive an attention notification that there is a patient who is about to deviate from his/her care pathway.
 Most patients stay compliant on their care pathways and don’t need to be intervened.